-In an old hockey rink in Inuvik, Canada, a smorgasbord of crops grows within the country’s most northerly commercial greenhouse.
+In an old hockey rink-turned-greenhouse in Inuvik, Canada, a smorgasbord of crops grows inside.
 Fruits, vegetables, and flowers flourish beneath the glow of the midnight sun, protected from the harsh Arctic elements.

 The town of Inuvik is located 120 miles above the Arctic Circle.
 Farming is difficult in such frozen terrain and importing fresh fruits and vegetables is an expensive endeavor.
 In 1988, the Community Garden Society of Inuvik launched an initiative to circumvent their produce predicament: They converted an hockey arena into a commercial greenhouse.